Frequently Asked Questions

 How can I prepare for my appointment?

-To make the most of your session, bring your assignment sheet and rubric along with the work you have done so far.
+To make the most of your session, bring relevant course materials (e.g., assignment description, grading rubric, instructor feedback) and work you have done so far.
 Also, bring specific questions or concerns, and expect to discuss your work and collaborate with your consultant during the process.

 Do I need to bring a hard copy of my assignment?